Top Takeaways From This Post

-Nearly 85% of Germans have private liability insurance.
+Nearly 85% of households have private liability insurance in Germany.
 Let’s take a look at why private liability insurance for expats in Germany is a must have for any foreigner living in this country.

 ‘Shit happens‘ may be a globally accepted phenomenon.
 When something goes wrong, people in most cultures just shrug and chalk it up to an oops moment.